opensupplyhub/supplychaindata.exchange/.github/ISSUE_TEMPLATE/sc-dex-extension-proposal-template.md

 ---
 name: SC-DEX Extension Proposal Template
-about: Propose a new SC-DEX use case through an extension
+about: Add a new use case to the SC-DEX by proposing an extension to the core schema
-title: "[EXTENSION PROPOSAL] "
+title: "[Extension Proposal]"
-labels: extension
+labels: ''
 assignees: ''

 ---

 # SC-DEX Extension Proposal Template